OpenQuantumComputing/quantumreservoirpy/README.md

 The *timestep* variable is a single timestep, and must be of dimension `(1, n)`.

 ### Adding parameters to `build_method`
-Consider the case where `build_method` should append an operator to the circuit which depend on `timestep`.
-To allow for this, one could add extra variables to `build_method`, provided that one provides the extra argument as key-value-pairs when initializing `Layers.Timeseries`.
+Consider the case where `build_method` should append a time dependent (i.e. depending on `timestep`) operator to the circuit .
+To allow for this, one could add extra variables to `build_method`, as long as the same variable is provided as anextra key-value-pair argument when initializing `Layers.Timeseries`.
 An example is shown below

 ```python
 from qreservoirpy import QReservoir, Layers